avoidev/self-serve/readme.md

 Avanti is a basic web application that interacts with a database that allows guests to check-in.

-**Please note that this is a personal project and I only work on it when I have the time, reliable updates etc. are not to be expected.**
+**Please note that this is a personal project and I only work on it when I have the time, this is just me playing around and learning.
+Thank you**

 ## Installation